 We forget to breathe and enjoy all the other wonderful things happening around us just because we’re so focused on our cravings, desires and being in control.

-Small wins are what shape us and help us with self-growth and that’s where we should direct our energy.
+Small wins are what shape us and help us with self-growth and spiritual awakening.
+So, that’s where we should direct our energy.

 Recently I stumbled upon this one concept that says getting up in the morning and making your bed is a huge win because this gives us feelings of satisfaction and completion.